 Deb: Right, right.

 Deb: Yeah, so our nervous system is tuned, just biologically tuned.
-To respond to the frequency that is pretty much within the female voice range, to the mother’s voice.
-And we think about how you talk to a baby or you talk to a pet in that sort of-- we call that "Motherese" and then one of my colleagues who's a veterinarian called it "Petese" I think that we sing songs kind of way we see.
-Because the nervous system response to that, it feels welcome, it wants to move toward and being in connection with that.
+We respond to the frequency that is pretty much within the female voice range, so the mother’s voice.
+And we think about how you talk to a baby or you talk to a pet in that sort of-- we call it "Mother-ese" and then one of my colleagues who's a veterinarian called it "Pet-ese" I think that we sing songy kind of way we speak.
+Because the nervous system responds to that, it feels welcome, it wants to move toward and being in connection with that.

 Deb: Yeah.
-So sound is very activating of states music, that's why music is created the way it is, music is created to take you through states and states shifts, right?
-And see you'll think -- you know what are some of my favorite musical piece listened you know, think what state do they help me be in and there's a "paradoxical effect" with music that we can actually be with sadness or grief or you know, sympathetic or "dorsal vagal" safely or feel connected to it, through music without getting flooded by it.
+So sound is very activating of states.
+Music, that's why music is created the way it is, music is created to take you through states and states shifts.
+And so you think -- what are some of my favorite musical pieces, think what state do they help me be in.
+There's a paradoxical effect with music that we can actually be with sadness or grief or you know, sympathetic or "dorsal vagal" safely or feel connected to it, through music without getting flooded by it.
 So it’s a lovely way to explore and be with.

-Charlotte: Because of the movement, well and maybe because we feel held by the music or yeah.
+Charlotte: Because of the movement, well and maybe because we feel held by the music.

-Deb: Yeah you know, were always looking for this ways to be with and be swept up in.
+Deb: We’re always looking for this ways to be with and rather than be swept up in.

 Charlotte: That's so well said.

-Deb: Comes back to your awareness practices, that's what you’re helping people to do, to not escape from something but to be with it, safe right?
+Deb: Comes back to your awareness practices, that's what you’re helping people to do, to not escape from something but to be with it, safely.

 Charlotte: So Deb do you think chanting Om for example, would that be an example of an exercise that would help tone the Vagal brake?

 Deb: Yes, yes.
-Breath practices, movement practices all of those things that you’re going to be teaching, are ways to exercise the Vagal brake because you’re moving to the edge of regulation and coming back to the edge and coming back.
-So that's a great ventral vagal break exercise and increases flexibility of response.
-Which really-- we have flexible response, we can be-- you know were human right?
+Breath practices, movement practices, all of those things that you’re going to be teaching, are ways to exercise the Vagal brake because you’re moving to the edge of regulation and coming back, to the edge and coming back.
+So that's a great vagal brake exercise and increases flexibility of response.
+Which really-- we have flexible response, we can be-- you know fully human right?
 We can be messy and come back into regulation right?
-That's part of being human, that flexibility and that's what’s missing for people who have distressing like experiences or unresolved trauma, that flexibility isn't there.
-That there's the activity that then they got stuck in.
-So exercising the vagal brake is what we’re doing yeah.
+That's part of being human, that flexibility and that's what’s missing for people who have distressing life experiences or unresolved trauma, that flexibility isn't there.
+There's the activity that then they got stuck in.
+So exercising the vagal brake is what we’re doing.